xinwenfu/VChat_GTER_CodeReuse/README.md

 *Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-gter-no-egghunter/).
 ___
 As with the [previous exploit](https://github.com/DaintyJet/VChat_GTER_EggHunter) the GTER buffer has limited space.
 This means we have to be creative when we are preforming any kind of buffer overflow to gain remote code execution (often leading to a shell).
 This exploit focuses on the reuse of code that is already present and loaded on the target machine.
-We will write shellcode (assembly) to execute useful gadgets of Windows C Standard Library code that is already loaded in memory in order to allocate a Windows Shell, and create a remote connection to the attcker's machine creating a reverse shell that allows for arbitrary remote code execution.
+We will write shellcode (assembly) to execute useful gadgets of Windows C Standard Library code that is already loaded in memory in order to allocate a Windows Shell, and create a remote connection to the attacker's machine creating a reverse shell that allows for arbitrary remote code execution.

 ## Exploitation